grycap/im/doc/source/manual.rst

 Optional Packages
 -----------------

-* `The Bottle framework <http://bottlepy.org/>`_ is used for the REST API.
+* `The Flask framework <https://flask.palletsprojects.com/>`_ is used for the REST API.
-  It is typically available as the 'python-bottle' package.
+  It is typically available as the 'python3-flask' and 'python3-werkzeug' packages.
 * `The CherryPy Web framework <http://www.cherrypy.org/>`_, is needed for the REST API.
-  It is typically available as the 'python-cherrypy' or 'python-cherrypy3' package.
-  In newer versions (9.0 and later) the functionality has been moved `the cheroot library <https://github.com/cherrypy/cheroot>`_ it can be installed using pip.
+  It is typically available as the 'python3-cherrypy' package.
+In newer versions (9.0 and later) the functionality has been moved `the cheroot library <https://github.com/cherrypy/cheroot>`_.
+It is typically available as the 'python3-cherrot' package.
 * `apache-libcloud <http://libcloud.apache.org/>`_ 3.0 or later is used in the LibCloud, OpenStack, EGI and GCE connectors.
 * `boto <http://boto.readthedocs.org>`_ 2.29.0 or later is used as interface to Amazon EC2.
-It is available as package named ``python-boto`` in Debian based distributions.
+It is available as package named 'python3-boto' in Debian based distributions.
 It can also be downloaded from `boto GitHub repository <https://github.com/boto/boto>`_.
   Download the file and copy the boto subdirectory into the IM install path.
 * `pyOpenSSL <https://www.pyopenssl.org/>`_ is needed to secure the REST API